 On September 21, 2020, Windstream emerged from bankruptcy.
-In connection with Windstream's emergence from bankruptcy, Uniti entered into several agreements and consummated the transactions.

-each as described below, to implement its settlement of the above-mentioned litigation (the "Settlement") with Windstream pursuant to the settlement agreement (the "Settlement Agreement") dated as of May 12, 2020 between Uniti and Windstream.
+In connection with Windstream's emergence from bankruptcy, Uniti entered into several agreements and consummated the transactions, each as described below, to implement its settlement of the above-mentioned litigation (the "Settlement") with Windstream pursuant to the settlement agreement (the "Settlement Agreement") dated as of May 12, 2020 between Uniti and Windstream.
 The Settlement resolves any and all claims and causes of action that have been or may be asserted in the future by Uniti and Windstream regarding the Spin-off and related sale-leaseback transaction, including all litigation brought against Uniti by Windstream and certain of its creditors during Windstream's bankruptcy proceedings.
 The release from claims applies to any Windstream successor and is binding going forward, including in any future Windstream bankruptcy.

-Pursuant to the Settlement Agreement, Uniti is obligated to make \$490.1 million in cash payments to Windstream in equal installments over 20 consecutive quarters beginning the first month after Windstream's emergence (of which Uniti has made two in payments as of March 31, 2021).
+Pursuant to the Settlement Agreement, Uniti is obligated to make \$490.1 million in cash payments to Windstream in equal installments over 20 consecutive quarters beginning the first month after Windstream's emergence (of which Uniti has made five payments as of March 31, 2022 totaling \$215.4 million).
+In addition, on October 14, 2021, Uniti prepaid four installments for a total of \$92.9 million.

 On September 18, 2020, in connection with Windstream's emergence from bankruptcy and the implementation of our settlement with Windstream, Uniti and Windstream bifurcated the Master Lease and entered into two structurally similar master leases (the "Windstream Leases") that each expire on April 30, 2030.
-During 2020, Uniti collected approximately \$702.6 million in cash rent and non-cash revenue under the Windstream Leases.
-The annual rent to be paid by Windstream during 2021 will be approximately \$665.6 million.
+During 2021, Uniti recorded approximately \$730.5 million in cash rent and non-cash revenue under the Windstream Leases.
+The annual rent to be paid by Windstream during 2022 will be approximately \$668.9 million.